tareksassisncf/SNCF-OpenHack-DevOpsGitHub/Student/challenge01.md

 ### Introduction

 Agile project management is a key component of building a modern DevOps culture at your organization.
-If you are new to Agile or just want a refresher, we recommend you review the following articles TOTO:
+If you are new to Agile or just want a refresher, we recommend you review the following articles TOTO 2:

 1. [What is Agile?](https://docs.microsoft.com/en-us/azure/devops/learn/agile/what-is-agile)
 2. [What is Scrum](https://docs.microsoft.com/en-us/azure/devops/learn/agile/what-is-scrum)